girobusan/simple-masonry-layout/README.md

 ### CSS

+When using `bySize` option, you must be sure, that height of items is not stretched by CSS.

-After initialization it will add `masonryWatched` class to your container node.
+After initialization, the script will add `masonryWatched` class to your container node.
 It facilitates the creation of fallback styles (see example).
-You can have regular columns of flex for users without JS, and remove fallback rules for others.
+You can have regular columns or flex for users without JS, and remove fallback rules for others.

+Also, class `masonryBuilt` is set after building the tiling, and removed while tiling rebuilds.
+If you want to use `bySize` option, **and** add some stretching to your items, you may style them without stretching and add all stretching rules under
+`.masonryBuilt` selector.

 ------
 \* maybe, 2?